-Californian maverick Eric Hutchinson just did the unthinkable: built the first electric Ferrari 308 GTS that can go faster than the original.
+Californian maverick Eric Hutchinson transformed a vintage 1978 Ferrari 308 GTS into the world’s first electric Ferrari 308 GTS.
+Even more shockingly, this electric version is faster than the original.

-That said, the sight of the broken down Ferrari did give him an idea.
-What if he could turn that baby in an EV?
+But the sight of the broken down Ferrari did give him an idea: What if he could turn this run down Ferrari into an electric vehicle (EV)?

-He had to try at least.
-Hutchinson worked thousands of hours to restore and modernize the car at Electric GT before getting it out in the wild.
-Shiny and sexy once again, the Ferrari 308 EV was put to the ultimate speed test.
-Could it outrun a standard 308 model?
+Hutchinson worked thousands of hours to restore and modernize the car at Electric GT before testing it out on the roads.
+Shiny and looking brand new, the Ferrari 308 EV was put to the ultimate speed test, racing against a standard 308 model.

-“We had a professional driver drive both cars in a timed environment on the same track — about a mile and a half — and the professional driver did that lap in 1:26 with a gas Ferrari.”, Hutchinson told CNN.
-Could his car do better?
+“We had a professional driver drive both cars in a timed environment on the same track — about a mile and a half — and the professional driver did that lap in 1:26 with a gas Ferrari,” Hutchinson told CNN.

-The answer is… yes.
 Surprisingly, the restored Ferrari finished the track 10 seconds faster.
-Three batteries helped it along the way and the race results convinced Drew Gill to make it his own, for $77,000.
+Three batteries helped it along the way and the race results convinced Drew Gill to purchase it for $77,000.

 He bought it in an auction from Hutchinson and doesn’t regret it one bit: “It’s fast, it’s way better than any other electric car that you’re going to drive on the market today, and it’s a Ferrari.
 What else do you want out of a car?”